Idea to end MLB coronavirus shutdown by playing in Arizona is wishful thinking, and dangerous

 You’ve got to admit, it’s an enticing thought, particularly at a time when the phrase “stir crazy” is practically a national slogan.

 The idea was put forward late Monday night in a mind-blowing ESPN article by Jeff Passan.
-The notion that Major League Baseball could be back as soon as May — that’s next month, folks — is enough to cause a spontaneous flurry of group hugs and high fives.
+The notion that Major League Baseball could be back as soon as May — that’s next month, folks — is enough to cause a spontaneous flurry of group hugs and high-fives.

 If we were still allowed to do such things, that is.